 What to Do in Cambridge?

-Here the Best Things to Do in Cambridge in a Day Trip… or more
+Here are the Best Things to Do in Cambridge on a Day Trip

 Cambridge is a university-city, known worldwide for its famous universities.
 Located in the Central-Eastern region of England it belongs to the county of Cambridgeshire (Cambri-sherr).
 It’s only one hour away from London.
 The famous River Cam crosses the city giving it an extra charm.
 The closest airport from Cambridge would be London (Stansted) Airport – STN.